shu-shu-1/Little-Tree-Wallpaper-Resources/README.md

 The **metadata files in this repository** are licensed under the:
 > **[Little Tree Wallpaper Resources License (LTR License)](./LICENSE)**

+Files stored in `src/` (including code and distributable assets) are provided under the license stated in their corresponding metadata descriptor.
+If a descriptor references an external project, the original upstream license applies to the files mirrored in `src/`.
+These files are **not** covered by the LTR License unless explicitly declared.

 ### Key Terms:
 - ✅ **Attribution required**: You must credit “Little Tree Wallpaper Resources” when using this data.
 - ❌ **Non-commercial use only**: No use in paid products or commercial services.